Last updated on January 22nd, 2019 at 01:50 pm

 I am counting my blessings!

-A Glorious Part of the World!
+A Glorious Part of South America!

+I am finding happiness right now exploring Patagonia!
+Southern Argentina is a mountain-lover, lake and river adventure-lover paradise.
 From the center of town, there are mountains everywhere you look.
-It’s a vibrant little city, with a lot of bars, cafes and restaurants.
+It’s a vibrant little city, with a lot of bars, cafes, and restaurants.

-Every day we have new little mini-adventures, going for a walk or a short or a long drive to explore the town or a lake or river, to watch the sun set over another beautiful body of water, to revel in the glorious beauty that is Patagonia.
+Every day we have new little mini-adventures, going for a walk or a short or a long drive to explore the town or a lake or river, to watch the sunset over another beautiful body of water, to revel in the glorious beauty that is Patagonia.

-The Argentinian Culture
+The Southern Argentinian Culture

 Part of what I love about traveling to another country is getting to experience and explore more of the culture.
 South Americans, like Europeans, tend to be more relaxed about work than American “workaholics,” and tend to focus more on time spent with friends and family.